What Does the Bible Say About the World?

 However, the Bible also addresses the world’s brokenness due to sin.
 It speaks of a fallen world where injustice, suffering, and moral corruption exist.
 This aspect of the world is often in contrast with the kingdom of God, which represents righteousness, peace, and eternal life.
 The New Testament, especially the teachings of Jesus, frequently highlights this tension between the earthly realm and the spiritual realm.

-See also What Does the Bible Say About Telling the Truth?
+See also What Does the Bible Say About Honoring the Dead?

 Despite its fallen state, the Bible teaches that the world is loved by God.
 This is most profoundly expressed in the famous verse, John 3:16, where God’s love for the world is the reason for Jesus’s mission.
 Jesus’s life and teachings offer a new way to engage with the world – not by escaping it, but by transforming it through love, truth, and grace.